Théâtre des Tuileries: Salle des Machines

 The auditorium, designed and decorated by the architects Charles Errard, Louis Le Vau, and François d'Orbay, was housed in a pavilion located at the north end of the palace as originally built by the architect Philibert de l'Orme for Catherine de Médicis.
 Estimates of its seating capacity range from 6,000 to 8,000.
 The unusually deep stage was located in a gallery situated between the auditorium and a new, more northern pavilion, later designated as the Pavillon de Marsan.

 The hall was inaugurated on 7 February 1662 with the premiere of Cavalli's Ercole amante.
 The costs of the project, including construction of the theatre, came to 120,000 livres, yet the opera was only performed eight times.
 The theatre was not used again until January 1671, when Psyché, a scenically spectacular play with music and ballet, was presented.
 This production cost 130,000 livres and was only performed twice.
 Psyché was reduced in size and successfully revived at the smaller Théâtre du Palais-Royal in July.
 The Salle des Machines was not used again for musical theatre during the remainder of Louis XIV's reign.
-In 1720, during the Regency of Louis XV, the hall was remodeled again, at a cost of nearly 150,000 livres, and it hosted the court ballet Les folies de Cardenio with music by Michel Richard Delalande.
+In 1720, during the Régence of Philippe II, Duke of Orléans, the hall was remodeled again, at a cost of nearly 150,000 livres, and it hosted the court ballet Les folies de Cardenio with music by Michel Richard Delalande.
 The young King Louis XV made his first and last appearance in a dancing role in this production.
 After Cardenio there were no further productions, except for some marionette shows in the 1730s.
 In view of the large expenditures on the theatre, it is surprising that it was so little used.
 Modern histories cite the poor acoustics, but Coeyman suggests that its disuse may have been the result of its large size: "the hall may have simply been too hard to fill."